And that’s a wrap!

 Often these programs will promote benefits such as personalized portfolio allocations, monitoring of managers, custom reporting functions and other custodial services.
 However, understand that these benefits can be attained without the use of wraps.

 Professionally managed money is an area that will continue to offer new products and new features.
-The first type of professional money management was the mutual fund.
+The first type of professional money management was a mutual fund.
 The second was wrap accounts, followed by a PMA type of account.
 I suggest that all three should be reviewed to decide which is best suited to your particular needs and situation.

 My two cents (for what it is worth)